When choosing health insurance for your company, there are many decisions to make. One of the first may be what type of plan to choose.

 Looking for more help deciphering health insurance terms?
 Download the ABCs of Health Insurance ebook for guidance.

-Understanding HMO, PPO, POS, and EPO Insurance
+Defining HMO, PPO, POS, and EPO Insurance

 To begin, here’s a general overview of the differences between these four plans.
 We’ll break down these differences in more detail later in the post.